paulwizviz/learn-timeseries/docs/influxDB.md

         * [Example 2](../examples/influx/v2/ex2/main.go) - This example demonstrates writing to influxDB using point types and async write operations.
     * Query
         * [Example 3](../examples/influx/v2/ex3/main.go) - This example demonstrates the process of querying the DB using a simple FluxQL by measurement only.
+        * [Example 4](../examples/influx/v2/ex4/main.go) - This example demonstrates the process of querying DB using FluxQL filtering only one column.

 ## References